The citizen journalism project gives young refugees the knowledge and tools that they need to share their stories

 Even in desperate times, people caught up in humanitarian emergencies want to remain connected with the outside world.
 Thanks to digital technology, they have a way to express themselves and make their views heard.
 This presents WFP with a huge opportunity.

-The women, girls, men and boys whom WFP helps every day are our key constituency – and an untapped source of communications capacity.
-There are 82 million of them around the world.
+The women, girls, men, and boys whom WFP helps every day are our key constituency – and an untapped source of communications capacity.
+There are 80 million of them around the world.
 They have a unique relationship with WFP, built on the provision of food, and are our most valuable endorsers.
-If we can harness their voices and their stories about the positive impact and outcomes of our food assistance, we can prove that a brighter future really does begin with food.
+If we can harness their voices and their stories about the positive impact and outcomes of our food assistance, we can prove that a brighter future does begin with food.

-This involves training in areas ranging from visual communication, such as photography or filming on a smartphone, to content optimization for social media and best practices in digital journalism.
+WFP Storytellers is an innovative communication concept that gives people in need the chance to produce and tell their own stories, using their own words and images, through a series of hands-on digital communications training.
+This involves courses in areas ranging from visual communication, such as photography or filming on a smartphone, to content optimization for social media and best practices in digital journalism.
 Through the Storytellers project, talented people among refugees, displaced and vulnerable communities will be able to act as communicators on behalf of WFP and share authentic stories with a large online audience.